csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 of any use in this post.

-As with anything, your mileage may vary: you might have a completely different setup that works perfectly for you already, of you might find little value in a <i>Product</i> label, for example, but the beauty of Trello—and agile as a broader concept—is that you can shape it to fit your needs.
+As with anything, your mileage may vary: you might have a completely different setup that works perfectly for you already, or you might find little value in a <i>Product</i> label, for example, but the beauty of Trello—and agile as a broader concept—is that you can shape it to fit your needs.